davewragg/davewragg.github.io/about.md

 ## Contact me

-You can find me on Twitter at <a href="https://www.twitter.com/itsdavewragg">@itsdavewragg</a>.
+You can find me on Twitter at <a href="https://www.twitter.com/{{ site.twitter.username }}">@{{ site.twitter.username }}</a>.
 For anything rights-related, I'm represented by <a href="http://www.dhhliteraryagency.com/harry-illingworth.html">Harry Illingworth</a> at the DHH Literary Agency.
 For anything else, try the form at the bottom of the page.

 ## FAQ